R-s0n/bug-bounty-village-defcon32-workshop/logic-methodology.md

 - Is there a Content Security Policy?
 - How is user-controlled input rendered/encoded in the DOM?

-## Best Practices

-- Are there useful comments?
-- Can you trigger any error messages?
-- Is the source code publicly available?

 # Enumerate The Mechanisms

--
 - *Think Like QE!
 How Would You Build Test Scripts?*

 ## CREATE